chris1111/OpenCore-Package/README.md

 - Credit: ☞ [Packager chris1111](https://www.hackintosh-montreal.com/t10355-install-media-bs-oc)
 - Credit: ☞ [Apple Pkbguild, Productbuild](https://developer.apple.com/forums/)
 - You can add your language and also add a LICENSE.rtf or other reading file
-- TAKE NOTE: For macOS 11 BigSur you must install this program on the system because macOS 11 is read-only and cannot be modified from another system Disk.
-For all other macOS you can use it from the disk of your choice, this has no effect
+- TAKE NOTE: For all other macOS you can use it from the disk of your choice, this has no effect